Raising a Bilingual Baby: 5 Things Parents Should Do

 Try this: 10+ Ways to Find a Language Teacher for Your Child

-In the past few years, we have outsourced Korean to nannies.
-After long work days, my husband does not have energy to speak Korean.
+In the past, we have outsourced Korean to nannies.
+After long work days, my husband does not have the energy to speak Korean.

 On the other hand, I have been motivated to relearn my mother tongue, Chinese, along with my kids.
 Regardless of our differences, we have been supportive of each other.